-- Z1) The organization team may require competitors to submit puzzles during registration. - Z2) The organization team may limit the number of events per competitor. - Z3) The organization team may select competitors who directly qualify for certain rounds of certain events based on the results of specific previous competitions. - Z4) The organization team may limit the number of competitors per event or per competition, on either a "first come first serve" basis or based upon qualification results or rankings in the WCA world rankings of a previously announced calendar date. - Z5) The organization team may prohibit competitors from participating in specific combinations of events.
+- Z1) The organization team may require competitors to submit puzzles during registration. - Z2) The organization team may limit the number of events per competitor.

+• Z3) The organization team may select competitors who directly qualify for certain rounds of certain events based on the results of specific previous competitions.

+• Z4) The organization team may limit the number of competitors per event or per competition, on either a "first come first serve" basis or based upon qualification results or rankings in the WCA world rankings of a previously announced calendar date.
+If the number of competitors per event or per competition is limited, the following regulations apply: